PE PEDAL BOX

-PE Racing's Pedal Assemblies are one of the lightest in the automotive market.
+PE Racing's Floor Mount Pedal Assemblies are one of the lightest in the automotive market.

-Built from high-quality aircraft alloy construction with a anodized finish.
-The PE Pedal Box is a patent design with unique features.
+Built from high-quality aircraft alloy construction with a anodized finish to last in extreme environments.
+The PE Pedal Box is a tight and compact design loaded with patent features.

 LIGHTER & STRONGER